Pre-Education Introductory Courses: 16 quarter hours required, grade of C or better required.

-All individuals licensed by the Illinois State Board of Education (ISBE) are required to complete licensure tests specific to their teaching license.
-Early Childhood majors must complete the following tests:
+Students seeking licensure by the Illinois State Board of Education (ISBE) are required to successfully complete a set of tests specific to the Early Childhood professional field:

 - Test of Academic Proficiency (TAP) (test #400) - assesses knowledge of reading comprehension, language arts, writing, and math.
 Test is required to qualify for Advanced Standing. *Check with your advisor about qualifying for a waiver with acceptable ACT or SAT test scores.

 - Early Childhood Content Area Test (test #107) – assesses knowledge of language and literacy development, learning across the curriculum, diversity, collaboration, and professionalism in the early childhood program.
 Test is required before Student Teaching (deadlines apply).

 - Assessment of Professional Teaching (APT) – assesses knowledge of teaching planning, delivery, assessment, professionalism, and technology.
 Test is required to be licensed; recommended to be taken before Student Teaching.

 - EdTPA - assessment conducted during the student teaching

 experience including video clips of instruction, lesson plans, student

 work samples, analysis of student learning and reflective commentaries.

 Students will submit an electronic portfolio to an outside agency for